How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Immediate Actions

-2. Delivery blocked if there is doubt about integrity
+2. Delivery will be held if there are concerns about the integrity of the shipment

 1. Filing a police report theft is suspected

-Operational Checklist: 12 Points to Check When Shipping Valuable Parcels
+Operational Checklist: 12 Checkpoints for Shipping Valuable Packages

-How can I insure the shipment of a valuable package?
+How can I ensure the safe delivery of a valuable package?

 1